DavidRParra/DavidRParra/README.md

-## Hi there, my name is David Parra 👋
+## Hi there!
+My name is David Parra 👋

+## About me
+I started programming because I thought it was fun and that I could do many things.
+To this day I still find the world of programming fun, after years in this world of development.
+I like to automate tasks, create web pages and teach others what I have learned so they can see the fun in this world.

 <!--
 **DavidRParra/DavidRParra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.